-SQL Injection (SQLi) is a web based attack used by hackers to steal sensitive information from organizations through web applications.
-It is one of the most common application layer attacks used today.
-This attack takes advantage of improper coding of web applications, which allows hackers to exploit the vulnerability by injecting SQL commands into the prior web application.
-The underlying fact that allows for SQLi is that the fields available for user input in the web application allow SQL statements to pass through and interact with or query the database directly.
+SQL Injection is a web based attack used by attackers to steal sensitive information from organizations through web applications.
+It is one of the most common application layer attacks used since a long time.
+This attack takes advantage of improper coding of web applications, which allow an attacker to exploit the vulnerability by injecting SQL commands into the prior web application.
+The underlying fact that allows for SQL Injection is that the fields available for user input in the web application allow SQL statements to pass through and interact with or query the database directly.

 For example, let us consider a web application that implements a form-based login mechanism to store the user credentials and performs a simple SQL query to validate each login attempt.
 Here is a typical example: